dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 * Perform grading

-* BBlearn activities.
+* **BBlearn activities**.
 We, the instructors and TAs of the biostatistics class, use the Personal Data that we collect from you when you participate in the class through the BBLearn for processing purposes, including but not limited to tracking progress, and completion of the the assignments and projects.

-* Communications with or from the instructors.
+* **Communications with or from the instructors**.
 When you fill out the comment section when submitting an assignment or otherwise contact us, we may use the information provided by you to respond to your communication and/or as described in this Privacy Notice.